 - the benefits involved

 We will also consider the implications of the Human Rights Act 1998, specifically the impact of the proposed action (or inaction) on the human rights of all relevant parties.
-We will act in a way that is proportionate to the seriousness of the alleged breach and its impact on the person(s) affected.
+We will act in a way that is proportionate to the seriousness of the alleged breach and its impact on the person(s) affected and also have regard to the Public Sector Equality Duty in dealing with and making decisions on cases.

 - the character and appearance of a conservation area or listed building